microsoftgraph/msgraph-sample-nodeexpressapp/tutorial/02-create-app.md

     > npm install --global --production windows-build-tools
     > ```

 1. Update the application to use the `connect-flash` and `express-session` middleware.
-Open the `./app.js` file and add the following `require` statement to the top of the file.
+Open **./app.js** and add the following `require` statement to the top of the file.

     ```javascript
     const session = require('express-session');